outlyer/RHEOS/readme.md

 -   🔎 Automatic discovery of HEOS devices and make them available as ROON audio devices (via UPnP).
 -   🎯 Bi-directional Control of player play, pause, previous, volume, mute and grouping within HEOS players from ROON or Heos App.
 -   🎶 Group HEOS devices from ROON.
 Uses HEOS grouping to ensure synchronization with other HEOS players.
 Only groups HEOS players.
+-   🔗 Create fixed groups for ROON outputs.
+Allowsvolume  control of all grouped players from ROON interface using single control
 -   🔊 Does not use AirPlay so can stream at Hi-Resolution for HS2 players.
 -   🚫 Written in pure Javascript / Nodejs with limited module dependencies (heos-api, squeeze2UPnP, Xml2js,ip)

 ## Installation

 Install/Update nodejs for your system (tested on Windows, Ubuntu 22.04.1 LTS, and Raspberry pi 4) .
-This requires at least Node v16, the current stable version. [https://nodejs.org/en/download/]
+This requires at least Node v16.0. [https://nodejs.org/en/download/]

 The simplest way to install this is using the roon-extension-manager https://github.com/TheAppgineer/roon-extension-manager Tested with a raspberry pi3 (Ubuntu 32 bit), pi 4(3Ubuntu 2 and 64bit) and NUC (Ubuntu 22.04.1 LTS amd64)